Ian-Fielding/Ecru/README.md

 - **Numeric Computations**: Utilize numeric capabilities for efficient calculations, scientific simulations, and data analysis.

-- **Integrated Development Environment (IDE)**: Our IDE will offer a seamless development experience with features like code editing, debugging, and visualization tools.
+- **Integrated Development Environment**: Our IDE will offer a seamless development experience with features like code editing, debugging, and visualization tools.

 ## License

-Ecru is released under the [MIT License with the Commons Clause](LICENSE.md), which means you're free to use, modify, and distribute the code for both personal projects, excluding any commercial use.
+Ecru is released under the [MIT License with the Commons Clause](LICENSE.md), which means you're free to use, modify, and distribute the code for personal projects, excluding any commercial use.